The Complexity of Financial Compliance in Germany

 (1) Obliged entities are to identify contracting parties and, if applicable, persons acting on their behalf and (beneficial owners, before establishing a business relationship or executing a transaction.

 (4) In the identification, the obliged entity is to collect the following information:

-Section 12 Identity verification, authorisation to issue regulations
+Section 12 Identity verification, authorization to issue regulations

 (1) In the cases set out in section 10 (1) no. 1, the verification of the identity of natural persons is to be carried out on the basis of

 Section 13 Identity verification procedures, authorisation to issue regulations

 (1) Obliged entities verify the identity of natural persons by one of the following procedures: